Amish: Way of life

 Bearing children, raising them, and socializing with neighbors and relatives are the greatest functions of the Amish family.
 Amish typically believe that large families are a blessing from God.
-Farm families tend to have larger families, because sons are needed to perform farm labor.
+Farm families tend to be larger, because sons are needed to perform farm labor.
 Community is central to the Amish way of life.

 Working hard is considered godly, and some technological advancements have been considered undesirable because they reduce the need for hard work.
-Machines such as automatic floor cleaners in barns have historically been rejected as this provides young farmhands with too much free time.
+Amish also avoid using technologies they believe will disrupt their traditional lives.
+Machines, such as automatic floor cleaners in barns, have historically been rejected as this provides young farmhands with too much free time.

+Transportation

+Amish communities are known for traveling by horse and buggy because they feel horse-drawn vehicles promote a slow pace of life.
+Many Amish communities do also allow riding in motor vehicles, such as buses and cars.
+They also are allowed to travel by train.
+In recent years many Amish people have taken to using electric bicycles as they are faster than either walking or harnessing up a horse and buggy.

 Clothing

 The Amish are known for their plain attire.
 Men wear solid colored shirts, broad-brimmed hats, and suits that signify similarity amongst one another.
 Amish men grow beards to symbolize manhood and marital status, as well as to promote humility.
-They are forbidden to grow mustaches because mustaches are seen by the Amish as being affiliated with the military, which they are strongly opposed to, due to their pacifist beliefs.
+They are forbidden from growing mustaches because mustaches are seen by the Amish as being affiliated with the military, to which they are strongly opposed, due to their pacifist beliefs.
 Women have similar guidelines on how to dress, which are also expressed in the Ordnung, the Amish version of legislation.
 They are to wear calf-length dresses, muted colors along with bonnets and aprons.
 Prayer kapps and bonnets are worn by the women because they are a visual representation of their religious beliefs and promote unity through the tradition of every woman wearing one.
 The color of the bonnet signifies whether a woman is single or married.
 Single women wear black bonnets and married women wear white.
 The color coding of bonnets is important because women are not allowed to wear jewelry, such as wedding rings, as it is seen as drawing attention to the body which can induce pride in the individual.

 All clothing is sewn by hand, but the way to fasten the garment widely depends on whether the Amish person is a part of the New Order or Old Order Amish.
 The Old Order Amish seldom, if ever, use buttons because they are seen as too flashy; instead, they use the hook and eye approach to fashion clothing or metal snaps.
 The New Order Amish are slightly more progressive and allow the usage of buttons to help attire clothing.